 Where can people go to find out more about Lifetrain?

-To find out more about Lifetrain please visit www.impsweb.co.uk and click on Sandwell IMPS.
+You can find out more about Lifetrain by visiting www.impsweb.co.uk and clicking on Sandwell IMPS.